swasan90/api-generator-ang-authentication/README.md

      the ip address may differs based on your container

 5. Once the above steps completes, run the following command to start application.
-    $ ng serve
+    $ ng serve --port 4210
-    This should run the application on http://localhost:4200 or whichever port it says on the terminal.
+    This should run the application on http://localhost:4210 or whichever port it says on the terminal.
-    Open the link in browser, you should be able to view the login page that is redirected to http://localhost:4200/auth
+    Open the link in browser, you should be able to view the login page that is redirected to http://localhost:4210/auth

 This is all that's required to start and run the application.